Texas Tech University

 Program Focus

-The CPM program focuses on practical management skills, taught primarily through example and group exercises.
-The CPS draws on local and national faculty resources for training.
-These resources are drawn from various applied professions, principally from the public sector, as well as academe.
-Because of the interactive nature of the training sessions and to ensure consistency and quality, the program is limited to 30 CPM candidates.
+The CPM program focuses on practical management skills, taught primarily through examples and group exercises.
+The CPS draws on local, regional, and state faculty resources for training.
+These resources are drawn from various applied professions, principally from the public sector, as well as academia.
+Because of the interactive nature of the training sessions and to ensure consistency and quality, the program is limited to 30 CPM candidates in each cohort.

 Lubbock International Cultural Center